LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

           ``RAJA::View`` data access operator when they are not needed.

-Complete examples illustrating ``RAJA::Layouts`` and ``RAJA::Views``  may be found in the :ref:`offset-label` and :ref:`permuted-layout-label` tutorial sections.
+Complete examples illustrating ``RAJA::Layouts`` and ``RAJA::Views``  may be found in the :ref:`tut-offsetlayout-label` and :ref:`tut-permutedlayout-label` tutorial sections.

 Typed Layouts